Originally posted April 2022. Updated.

 Like many leftist candidates, Beto is simply the charismatic, smiling face for a much angrier group working to change Texas and the United States into their version of socialism, much like the smiling face of Barack Obama.
 What you see and hear on stage is a carefully crafted performance meant to create an emotional response and a trust in Beto as a ‘man of the people’, just like the Hope and Change campaign did for millions of downtrodden Americans in 2008.

-Whether you like how Abbott handled Covid or not, he is our only real choice.
+Whether you like how current Governor Abbott handled the Covid situation or not, he is our only real choice in this election.
 Beto has shown that he is anti-gun rights, pro-tax, has some poor policy decisions in his past, and has no real ideas of his own.
 His survey answers on Ballotpedia indicate that he follows the Democrat platform.
 He wants to repeal ‘permitless carry’, expand Medicaid into Texas, ‘fully fund’ the schools, add jobs by ” pursuing the Texas labor movement’s Texas Climate Jobs Project”, and repeal the recent changes to abortion laws.
 In other words, he makes big promises like all Democrats, but never says how he will manage to fund these programs or asks what the public wants.

-I would be fine with Beto releasing all marijuana ‘criminals’ from jail, and cracking down on corruption between government and corporations.
+I would be fine with the idea releasing all those convicted of marijuana possession from jail, and cracking down on corruption between government and corporations.
 But since we know that Beto was a big fan of Biden’s, despite trying hard to publicly distance himself in 2022, I don’t think he plans to end the corporate fascism that is the backbone of the White House’s Build Back Better and Infrastructure plans.